 - Hormonal Influences: Pregnancy, menopause, adolescence and certain medications are the biggest culprits causing hormonal fluctuations.
-Oral contraceptive pills containing oestrogen and/or progesterone, hormone replacement, intrauterine devices and implants are a factor in about a quarter of affected women
+Oral contraceptive pills containing oestrogen and/or progesterone, hormone replacement, intrauterine devices and implants are factors in about a quarter of affected women

 - Sun exposure and sun damage—this is the most important avoidable risk factor

 - Pregnancy—in affected women, the pigment often fades a few months after delivery

 - Certain medications (including new targeted therapies for cancer), scented or deodorant soaps, toiletries and cosmetics—these may cause a phototoxic reaction that triggers melasma, which may then persist long term